Why does everyone suddenly want to be a coach?

 I’ve seen that this process can bring up all sorts of fears and insecurities.
 It’s not a journey for the faint hearted so you’d better be doing the mindset work to support you along the way.
 It demands a commitment to personal growth and continuous inner work.
 After all, how can you guide others if you're not constantly evolving yourself?

-• Get a certification.
+Get a certification.
 You don’t strictly have to but you won’t really know how to take someone through a transformational coaching process if you don’t have it.
 Having one increases the likelihood of others taking you seriously, and getting corporate clients if that's your preference

-• Don’t engage in malpractice or sleazy sales tactics to manipulate people to work with you, no matter how much you need the money.
+Don’t engage in malpractice or sleazy sales tactics to manipulate people to work with you, no matter how much you need the money.
 Get a job if that’s a problem.
 Coaching has a reputation to establish and uphold if it's to increase its legitimacy and credibility – so all of our shared actions compound.

-• Choose a clear problem area and/or target persona whom you’’ll coach.
-In nearly all cases doing so will make your life a lot easier eg doing networking, marketing, getting referrals, gaining traction and knowing your market inside-out.
+Choose a clear problem area and/or target persona whom you’ll coach.
+In nearly all cases, doing so will make your life a lot easier eg doing networking, marketing, getting referrals, gaining traction and knowing your market inside-out.

-• You should also choose a ‘result’ you want to help people to create in their lives.
+You should also choose a ‘result’ you want to help people to create in their lives.
 When it comes to marketing coaching services, it's not about selling "coaching" per se.
 It's about selling the transformation, a breakthrough, a tangible outcome.
 People are more likely to invest in coaching when they can envision the positive change it will bring to their lives.
 Unless you're targeting companies offering coaching as a professional development benefit, then selling coaching for its own sake is challenging.

-• Lean on support networks: whether through your training provider, the ICF, a coaching supervisor, a business coach/mentor, mastermind or a peer group… don’t do this work alone.
+Lean on support networks: whether through your training provider, the ICF, a coaching supervisor, a business coach/mentor, mastermind or a peer group… don’t do this work alone.
 There’s SO much help available if you choose to tap into it, and it can give you a better sense of your own blindspots and growth opportunities.
 World leading coach Jerry Colona says “you need to work on yourself so your shit doesn’t spill into your sessions”

-• Be realistic about your income and expectations.
+Be realistic about your income and expectations.
 Keep savings aside, expenses low, and other income streams coming in until you’re established – unless you have a safety net to support you.
 Some people start making £5-10k in year 1, but others can take 2-3 years (or never) reach this stage.
 The more of a clear plan you have, the more support and mentorship you receive, and the more positive mindset and self-belief you bring to the process the faster you’ll get there.

 Should you still become a coach?

-It would never be my intention to deter anyone from being a coach or the incredible career path it offers.
 If you’re a natural fit for coaching, are willing to work hard, have credibility and passion for it, then it’s unlikely you’ll ever want to do anything else.

-I don’t think you should do it, however, if it's a reaction to not knowing what else to do.
+It would never be my intention to deter anyone from being a coach or the incredible career path it offers.
+But I don’t think you should do it, however, if it's a reaction to not knowing what else to do.
+Or avoiding the hard work of doing something else better suited to you.

 Again it may feel hypocritical of me to say this but I am going to say it anyway - we need people doing the jobs that make the world a better place and that includes solving hard problems in the fields of medicine, science, climate change, ethics, injustice… you name it.
 We need talented, smart and capable people tackling hard problems and coaching is in all honesty more of a luxury nice-to-have service than an urgent problem to be solved.